dashingsoft/pyarmor/docs/build-wheel.rst

 <https://github.com/dashingsoft/pyarmor/blob/master/src/build_meta.py#L86>`_

-It's a simple script, and only implements basic functions, if something is wrong with the script, do it manully or writeh a shell script as the following steps:
+It's a simple script, and only implements basic functions, if something is wrong with the script, do it manully or write a shell script as the following steps:

 1. Build wheel with original package
 2. Unpack this wheel to temporary path by this command::